jonathas/jonathas.github.io/about/index.md

 ## Professional

-I currently work as a Senior Software Engineer for [CloudTalk](https://www.cloudtalk.io/) remotely from Brno, Czech Republic.
+I currently work as a Tech Lead and Senior Software Engineer for [CloudTalk](https://www.cloudtalk.io/) remotely from Prague, Czech Republic.

 * For projects I've developed or am currently working on, please check my [LinkedIn profile](https://www.linkedin.com/in/jonathasribeiro/).